integer-net/Solr/doc/manual.md

 ----------------------------------------------

-Even with the default settings of this module, the search results will be put in a sequence which depends on the frequancy of the occurances of the search words in the product attributes.
+Even with the default settings of this module, the search results will be put in a sequence which depends on the frequancy of the occurrences of the search words in the product attributes.
 This already leads to good results - much better than with the default search of Magento.

 Still, there are some possibilities to adjust the sequence of search results:

 ### Boosting of Attributes

-If search words occur in the name or the SKU of a product, it should be valued higher than an occurance in the product description.
-Already in default, some attributes are valued higher than others.
+If search words occur in the name or the SKU of a product, it should be valued higher than an occurrence in the product description.
+By default some attributes are already valued higher than others.

-The prioritization follows the value "Solr Priority" which you can set for every product attribute.
+The prioritization follows the value "Solr Priority" which you can set for each product attribute.
 This new property can be seen in the attribute grid (*Catalog -> Attributes -> Manage Attributes*):

 ![Attribute Grid](http://www.integer-net.com/download/solr/integernet-solr-attribute-grid-en.png)